osmhpi/stallgov/README.md

 Then run `sudo rmmod memutil.ko` to remove the module from your kernel.

+### Reloading the governor

+After making changes to the governors code, run the `make_reload.sh` shell script, to disable, remove, rebuild, reinsert and enable memutil with one command.
+The memutil governor must be active when this command is run, otherwise it will fail.

 ### Disabling intel_pstate

 To disable intel_pstate add the kernel commandline parameter "intel_pstate=disable".
 This can be done temporarily by: